Explainability as statistical inference: Experiments

 Given enough information from the panel from which the target is generated, the classifier should not need to see any information from the second panel.
 If a selection uses the panel from the dataset that is not the target dataset, it means that the predictor is leveraging information from the mask.
 We consider that the maximum ground truth selection is the panel corresponding to the target image.

 We train every model on $45{,}000$ images randomly selected on the train dataset from MNIST (the remaining $15{,}000$ images are used in the validation dataset).
-For each model, we make 5 runs of the model on 5 generated datasets (\emph{i.e.} for each generated dataset, the panels are redistributed at random) and report the evaluation of each model on the same test dataset with their standard deviation over the 5 folds.
+For each model, we make 5 runs of the model on 5 generated datasets (\emph{i.e.}\@ for each generated dataset, the panels are redistributed at random) and report the evaluation of each model on the same test dataset with their standard deviation over the 5 folds.
 All method uses a U-NET \citep{ronneberger2015u} for the selection and a fully convolutional neural network for the classification.
 Note that in practice for MNIST, only $19\%$ of pixels are lit on average per image.
-The true minimum effective rate for our image should therefore be around $10\%$ of the pixels.
+The true minimum effective rate for our dataset SP-MNIST should therefore be around $10\%$ of the pixels.
 We evaluate the results of our model around that reasonable estimate of the effective rate.
 The selected pixels around this selection rate should still be within the ground truth panel.

 In \cref{fig:mnistandfashionmnist_selection_0imputation}, we can see that LEX using multiple imputation with a mixture of logistics to approximate the true conditional imputation outperforms both using a constant imputation (L2X/Invase) and a surrogate constant imputation (REAL-X).
-Indeed, around the estimated true selection rate ($10\%$), less selection occurs in the incorrect panel while still maintaining high predictive performance. \cref{fig:SPMNIST_multiple_imputation_sample} shows that LEX uses information from the correct panel of SP-MNIST.
+The selection also outperforms the Post-Hoc methods.
+Indeed, around the estimated true selection rate ($10\%$), less selection occurs in the incorrect panel while still maintaining high predictive performance (similar to the Post-Hoc methods predictive performance). \cref{fig:SPMNIST_multiple_imputation_sample} shows that LEX uses information from the correct panel of SP-MNIST.
 We highlight further results and drawbacks in \cref{app:extend_result}.